aleshaleksey/fansys23/08-spell-list.md

   - All mortals within 10 miles regain 6 HP, and are cured of one disease, one poison and one condition of their choice.
   - Infertile, barren, or contaminated land within range becomes fertile.
 Fertile land in range yields twice the harvest for the next 10 years.
   - The after-effects of "[Harvest](#harvest)" on the affected territory ends.
   - Each curse affecting the natural terrain within the area of effect ends if it was cast with less than 9 MP dice (if local), or 36 MP dice (if global).
-Likewise, all poisons affecting the land are removed.
+Likewise, all poisons affecting the land are neutralised.
 - If cast negatively:
   - All mortals within 10 miles must make a CON save or lose 6 HP and become poisoned.
 For simplicity a DM may assume that 96% of level 1, 80% level 2, 36% of level 3, and 4% of level 4 mortals in the area of effect that are not directly relevant to the game die.
   - All lands territory within 10 miles becomes barren wasteland, incapable of supporting life.
 Crops wither.
 Forests begin to wilt and rot.
 Toxic plankton blooms in waters and wipes out fish stocks.
 Etc.